 A zero coupon bond is a bond which doesn't pay periodic payments, instead having only a face value (value at maturity) and a present value (current value).
 This makes calculating the yield to maturity of a zero coupon bond straight-forward:

-Let’s take as an example the following bond:
+Let's take the following bond as an example:

 - Current Price: $600

 - Years to Maturity: 3